-• Funding Opportunity Description: The Office of Oceanic and Atmospheric Research (OAR), National Oceanic and Atmospheric Administration (NOAA), is soliciting preapplications (Letters of Intent) under the United States Weather Research Program (USWRP), as administrated by the USWRP Joint Hurricane Testbed (JHT).
+- !
+Federal Agency Name(s): Office of Oceanic and Atmospheric Research, National Oceanic and Atmospheric Administration (NOAA), Department of Commerce. - !
+Funding Opportunity Title: Joint Hurricane Testbed (JHT) Opportunities for Transfer of Research and Technology Into Tropical Cyclone Analysis and Forecast Operations - !
+Announcement Type: Initial Announcement - !
+Catalog of Federal Domestic Assistance (CFDA) Number(s): 11.431--Climate and Atmospheric Research - Pates: Letters of Intent (LOIs) submitted by Principal Investigators (PIs) must be received at the Tropical Prediction Center/National Hurricane Center (TPC/NHC) in Miami, Florida no later than 5:00 p.m.
+Eastern Daylight Time (EDT) on 31 July 2006.
+LOIs received after the deadline will not be reviewed, but in such cases PIs are still permitted to submit a full proposal.
+Response letters will be sent from NOAA no later than 22 September 2006.
+For full proposals submitted through Grants.gov, a date and time receipt indication is included and will be the basis of determining timeliness.
+Hard copy proposals will be date and time stamped when they are received in the program office.
+Applications with all additionally required forms must be time stamped by Grants.gov or received by the program office no later than 5:00 p.m.
+Eastern Daylight Time (EDT) on 30 October 2006.
+Complete proposal application packages received after the deadline will not be considered for funding. - !
+Funding Opportunity Description: The Office of Oceanic and Atmospheric Research (OAR), National Oceanic and Atmospheric Administration (NOAA), is soliciting LOIs (Letters of Intent) under the United States Weather Research Program (USWRP), as administrated by the USWRP Joint Hurricane Testbed (JHT).
 This notice also provides guidelines for the submission of full proposals.
 This notice describes opportunities and application procedures for the transfer of relevant research and technology advances into tropical cyclone analysis and forecast operations.
-Eligible applicants include those affiliated with institutions of higher education, other non-profit and commercial organizations, state, local and Indian tribal governments and Federal agencies.
+Eligible applicants are institutions of higher education; other nonprofits; commercial organizations; foreign governments; organizations under the jurisdiction of foreign governments; international organizations; state, local and Indian tribal governments; and Federal agencies.
 This notice calls for researchers to submit proposals to test and evaluate, and modify if necessary, in a quasi-operational environment, their own scientific and technological research applications.
 Projects satisfying metrics for success and operational constraints may be selected for operational implementation by the operational center(s) after the completion of the JHT-funded work.
 The period of the award is from one to two years.